heche-psb/fossiler/README.md

 **Age Justification:** Cluster analysis (Q mode) of (Viviana et al., 2012) revealed two stratigraphically wellordered major groups of samples: group A comprised of the Maastrichtian samples M1-M3, group B comprised of all early Danian samples.
 The highest proportional abundances of *Rosannia manika* Srivastava emend emerged at sample M3 as 0.389.
 Thus, we used 72.3 - 66.0 mya as the age bound for this fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:microscope: **${\text{\color{green} Fossil \ No.3}}$**

+**Brief Desription:** The oldest fossil found in Canellales.

+**Age Bounds:** 72.3 - 66.0 mya.

+**Taxon & Specimen & Rock: *Pseudowinterapollis couperi* Krutzsch, 1970 emend, pollen grains labeled as MPM-MP 1952 101,3/8 on the Monte Chico Formation, Upper Cretaceous, Santa Cruz, Cretaceous of Argentina.

+**Phylogenetic Justification:** (Leticia Karina Povilauskas, 2013) proposed the fossil assignment as *Pseudowinterapollis couperi* Krutzsch, 1970 emend, following the diagnosis of (Mildenhall, 1979).

+**Age Justification:** Based on the stratigraphic distribution of the identified fossil species, mainly in Argentina and Antarctica, together with the preliminary analysis of spores, (Leticia Karina Povilauskas, 2013) suggested a Maastrichtian age of the studied sedimentary rock.
+Thus, we used 72.3 - 66.0 mya as the age bound for this fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 ## References
+Barreda VD, Cúneo NR, Wilf P, Currano ED, Scasso RA, et al. (2012) Cretaceous/Paleogene Floral Turnover in Patagonia: Drop in Diversity, Low Extinction, and a Classopollis Spike.
+PLOS ONE, 7(12): e52455.

 Bell, W. A. (1949).
 Uppermost Cretaceous and Paleocene floras of western Alberta.
 Bulletin, Geological Survey of Canada, 13: 1–231.

 L. Duarte and R.Silva Santos (1993).
 Plant and fish megafossils of the Codó Formation, Parnaı́ba Basin, NE Brazil.
 Cretaceous Research, 14(6): 735-746.